sahilbashambu/resume-game/README.md

 # resume-game
-This is my Resume in game format.
+My Resume in a game format.